rspruyt/JetsonNanoCudaCrashTest/README.md

-# JetsonNanoCudaCrashTest
+# 16 vs 8-bit kernel surface read test
-Demonstrating a Jetson Nano Cuda Crash when running an unreleated kernel and allocation in seperate threads.
+Demonstrating 8-bit surface reading works fine in a kernel but 16-bit seems to cause the kernel to fail

-Enable or disable #define USE_MUTEX to demonstrate the issue
+Enable or disable #define USE_16_BIT to demonstrate the issue

-e.g. (works fine):
+e.g. (works fine using 8-bit surface/data):

 ```
-make NVCCFLAGS=-DUSE_MUTEX
+make
 ./TestCuda
 ```

-or e.g. (crashes):
+or e.g. (kernel fails using 16-bit surface/data):

 ```
-make
+make NVCCFLAGS=-DUSE_16_BIT
 ./TestCuda
 ```